 Organizations face significant risks in terms of legal fees, negative brand impact, and lost revenue if accessibility is not implemented within their sites or applications.
-The business case for implementing accessibility can be seen in light of reducing the risk associated with each of these risk factors.
+The business case for implementing accessibility can be seen in light of reducing the risk associated with each of these risk factors; in addition to supporting an inclusive, diverse and global audience.
 Each risk is a cost to your organization, with the total cost equal to the total potential damage multiplied by the likely rate of an occurrence.
 Given the scope of the operations of most major organizations today, and the multi-year span of such a risk analysis, an average organization faces the potential for significant damages if accessibility is not addressed in the near term.

 Manage Legal Risk

 Complaints against organizations as a service provider or product vendors relate to discrimination in the provision of services.
 Most major industrialized markets contain anti-discrimination legislation that is applicable to publicly available sites and services.
 Anti-discrimination legislation allows for both legal and punitive damages – the total cost for any given case being potentially large.